 Habitat: Sprengel's Sedge grows from short creeping rhizomes which allow vegetative reproduction forming loose colonies.
 The sedge is found in wet-mesic to dry-mesic woodlands.
 Grows best in partial sun to full shade.
 Plants will be less robust in dry conditions.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
 The species, sprengelii, is an honorary for Kurt Polykarp Joachim Sprengel.
 The name of the authors for the plant classification are as follows: ‘Dewey’ refers to Chester Dewey (1784-1867), American botanist and educator, professor at Williams College and later The University of Rochester.
 His work in botany is known chiefly for his studies of carices - the Sedges - resulting in a 43 year series of papers titled Caricography.
 He work was recognized but added to in 1826 by ‘Spreng.’ which is the very samne Kurt Polycarp Joachim Sprengel (1766-1833) German botanist who is noted for his early studies of the fertilization of flowers by insects.

-Comparisons: Sprengel's Sedge is a member of the sedge section Hymenochlaenae, the characteristics of which are short-rhizomatous root systems, vegetative and flowering stems, sheath fronts hyaline, either white or brownish, blades M shaped; racemose inflorescences with 3 to 7 spikes, upper spikes androgynous, terminal spike staminate or gynecandrous and rarely androgynous; perigynia erect to ascending with 2 strong marginal veins, usually beaked, 3 stigmas; achenes somewhat 3-sided.
+Comparisons: Sprengel's Sedge is a member of the sedge section Hymenochlaenae, the characteristics of which are short-rhizomatous root systems, vegetative and flowering stems, sheath fronts hyaline, either white or brownish, blades M shaped; racemose inflorescences with 3 to 7 spikes, upper spikes androgynous, with the terminal spike staminate or gynecandrous and rarely androgynous; perigynia erect to ascending with 2 strong marginal veins, usually beaked, 3 stigmas; achenes somewhat 3-sided.
 Of the sedges in this section C. sprengelii is best recognized with the perigynium abruptly narrowed to a beak as long as the body and by the fibrous basal sheaths.
 No other species in the section has those two characteristics.